 25 August 2022

 TÜV SÜD is among the first testing organizations authorized to certify the occupational health and noise protection of construction machinery and garden equipment for the UK market.
 With Brexit, the requirements for placing on the market in England, Scotland and Wales are changing.
 Now a UKCA marking is mandatory instead of the previous CE marking.
+[On 14 November 2022 the UK Department for Business, Energy & Industrial Strategy (BEIS) announced that the transitional period will be extended up to 31 December 2024.]

 As of January 1, 2023, only products with UKCA marking (UKCA = UK Conformity Assessed) can be placed on the market in the UK.
 This also applies to products that already have a CE marking.
 Only a few products are excluded for which a new deadline extension has been granted.
 The UK Accreditation Service has approved TÜV SÜD as one of the first Approved Bodies to offer UKCA certification for construction machinery and garden equipment.
 Previous legislation on occupational safety and noise protection, such as the Outdoor Directive 2000 /14/EC, is no longer valid.